- 3.14k views

 Other safety considerations: Prior planning prevents poor performance and this is certainly true of any long-distance road trip.
 Go equipped for every eventuality — spare tires, first aid kits and a thorough knowledge of vehicle mechanics and basic first aid.

-With so much to see and explore in South Africa, a road trip should be at the top of any person’s travel plan.
+While any South Africa tour should provide so much to see and explore, a road trip is in a league of its own.
 The above are just some of the road trips in South Africa out of the many diverse and fascinating routes that are on offer.
 Those selected here give a balance between the natural beauty of this vast country alongside its cultural and historical significance, not to forget the incredible safari opportunities.
 You may even design your own road trip as per your liking; the possibilities are endless.
 Better start planning yours today!